outpace/emacs.d/README.md

 - `scratch-buffer` - Opens up temporary buffer
 - `revert-all-buffers` - Refreshes all open buffers
 - `rename-file-and-buffer` - Renames current buffer and file

+## Color Theme

+The default color theme is **zenburn**.
+If you want to use something else then the recommended way of doing so is to `(setq user-specific-color-theme 'sanityinc-tomorrow-eighties)` `'sanity-inc-tomorrow-eighties` is whatever color theme you want.
+This should be done in your `user/username.el` file.